NicoleNageli/VR_Interaction_NicoleNageli/README.md

 2) The player shoots an object in an arc and teleports wherever object lands
 3) The player teleports by selecting where they want to move to.

+## Testing Questions
+Pre Questions:
+1) How familiar are you with using VR?
+2) How do you typically move in VR? (continuous movement, teleportation, jumping, flying, etc)
+3) What makes moving in VR feel immersive to you?
+Post Questions:
+1) Which interaction felt the best to you?
+2) Any points that weren't intuitive / were confusing?
+3) Which movement method felt like you had the most control?
+Which one was the most immersive to you?

 ## Storyboards